-5.3.1 To create a people-centered, market based industrial capability - As African countries embark on the development of an indigenous space capability it is imperative that the core focus remains a people-centered, market based industrial capability.
-Right sizing the market based industrial capability with the relevant human expertise and skills will ensure a cost effective continental space programme.
-Free market transactions should be encouraged within the African continent in order to effectively use the core industrial and human capability.

-- 5.3.2 To develop a globally competitive African space programme Appropriate interventions must be put in place to ensure the global competitiveness of African space technologies, products and services.
+- 5.3.1 To create a people-centred, market-based industrial capability.
+As African countries embark on the development of an indigenous space capability, it is imperative that the core focus remains a people-centred, market-based industrial capability.
+Rightsizing the market-based industrial capability with the relevant human expertise and skills will ensure a cost-effective continental space programme.
+Free-market transactions should be encouraged on the African continent in order to effectively use the core industrial and human capability. - 5.3.2 To develop a globally competitive African space programme.
+Appropriate interventions must be put in place to ensure the global competitiveness of African space technologies, products and services.
 In order to achieve this, the quality and process maturity of an indigenous space industry must meet the globally accepted space industry standards.
-The African space industry must demonstrate its ability and successes by ensuring a formidable space heritage that will serve as an attractor for pursuing and capturing a market share of the global space market. - 5.3.3 To promote public private partnerships To develop an innovative indigenous and sustainable space industry, public private partnerships must be pursued.
+The African space industry must demonstrate its ability and successes by ensuring a formidable space heritage that will serve as an attractor for pursuing and capturing a market share of the global space market. - 5.3.3 To promote public-private partnerships.
+To develop an innovative indigenous and sustainable space industry, public-private partnerships must be pursued.
 These partnerships must draw on the complementary capabilities and expertise through effective technology transfer and intellectual property management arrangements, at an intra-continental level.
-These partnerships must also be bolstered in collaborative R&D efforts that focus on the development of space services and product in response to the market needs.
-In this regard, appropriate commercialisation frameworks and agreements must be put in place. - 5.3.4 To coherently develop, upgrade and operate cutting edge African space infrastructure - As we develop the indigenous space industrial capability we need to ensure the coherent development, upgrade and operation of cutting edge African space infrastructure that ensures optimal coordination, utilisation and cost effectiveness.
-For this purpose, a technology roadmap needs to be identified for the development and strengthening of the industrial capability, underpinned by an appropriate governance structure that draws on both national and regional capabilities in a seamless manner. - 5.3.5 To promote R&D led industrial development The technical capability and infrastructure must be used to support R&D and in so doing promote an innovative indigenous space industry.
-The space asset base is a precondition for a fully sustainable, efficient and effective industry, which also forms the basis for cutting edge R&D that further promotes industrial development. - 5.3.6 To use indigenous space technologies, products and services Development of an African space market will be primarily through the commercialisation and use of indigenous space technologies, products and services.
-In order to achieve this it is imperative that we become intelligent users of geospatial data and where such use reflects and responds to the user needs of the continent.
-Hence, the development of technologies, products and services that are to be developed must respond to the African space market and hence must be largely market driven.
+These partnerships must also be bolstered in collaborative R&D efforts that focus on the development of space services and products in response to market needs.
+In this regard, appropriate commercialisation frameworks and agreements must be put in place to service the regional and foreign export markets. - 5.3.4 To coherently develop, upgrade and operate cutting-edge African space infrastructure.
+As we develop the indigenous space industrial capability, we need to ensure the coherent development, upgrading and operation of cutting-edge African space infrastructure that ensures optimal coordination, utilisation and cost-effectiveness.
+For this purpose, a technology roadmap needs to be identified for the development and strengthening of the industrial capability, underpinned by an appropriate governance structure that draws on both national and regional capabilities in a seamless manner. - 5.3.5 To promote R&D-led industrial development.
+The technical capability and infrastructure must be used to support R&D and, in so doing, promote an innovative indigenous space industry.
+The space asset base is a precondition for a fully sustainable, efficient and effective industry, which also forms the basis for cutting-edge R&D that further promotes industrial development. - 5.3.6 To use indigenous space technologies, products and services.
+Development of an African space market will primarily be through the commercialisation and use of indigenous space technologies, products and services.
+In order to achieve this, it is imperative that we become intelligent users of geospatial data, where suh use reflects and responds to the user needs of the continent.
+Hence, the development of technologies, products and services must respond to the African space market and be largely market-driven.